stefdasca/statement-translator/Kilonova/0800-0899/Processed_0805.md

 The specialists in chemistry have successfully created a wide range of immiscible liquid substances (which do not mix with each other), of the same density and different colors.

 This result was used by specialists in physics to study the principle of communicating vessels.
-According to this principle “*in a system of communicating vessels, the liquid level is the same regardless of the shape of the vessels*”.
+According to this principle “*in a system of communicating vessels, the liquid level is the same regardless of the shape of the vessels*�.

 \
 The physicists' experiments are conducted as follows: